 This AIF incorporates by reference certain documents filed on the SEDAR system at www.sedar.com.
-Documents incorporated by reference include the technical report entitled "King-king copper-gold project" dated November 25, 2010, the audited financial statements for the year ended December 31, 2012 and 2011, management's discussion and analysis ("MD&A") for the year ended December 31, 2012, the interim financial statements and MD&A for the three, six and nine month periods ended March 31, 2012, June 30, 2012 and September 30, 2012, respectively, and the information circular dated May 29, 2012.
+Documents incorporated by reference include the NI 43-101 Technical Report Preliminary Feasibility Study titled King-king Copper-Gold Project, with an effective date of February 25, 2013 and filing date of November 1, 2013, (the "Technical Report"), the audited financial statements for the years ended December 31, 2013 and 2012, management's discussion and analysis ("MD&A") for the year ended December 31, 2013, the interim financial statements and MD&A for the three, six and nine month periods ended March 31, 2013, June 30, 2013 and September 30, 2013, respectively, and the information circular dated November 28, 2013.